 That is ok when awake but what to do during sleep?

 Most of the time the person cannot sleep; the person may die with lack of sleep rather than decrease in oxygen or increase in carbon dioxide in the body.
 The treatment for such patient is to provide the mechanical ventilation by machine during sleep.
 While the patient is awake he has to breathe by his own effort and while asleep by the mechanical ventilation.
+Life expectancy of ondine’s curse dependent upon severity of the disorder, timing of the diagnosis, and the success of treatment.

 Pic source: Polly’s pages (aka ‘Donna Williams’)